Why your commercial lease requires liability insurance

 To avoid liability, your landlord may ask to be added to your commercial auto policy as an additional insured.
 This addition shouldn’t have a big impact on your premium costs.

 Commercial auto insurance covers vehicles that are owned by your business.
-Rented, leased, or personal vehicles used for work purposes must be covered under a hired and non-owned auto insurance (HNOA) policy.
+Rented, leased, or personal vehicles used for work purposes should be covered under a hired and non-owned auto insurance (HNOA) policy.

 The average cost of commercial auto insurance is $147 per month, or $1,762 per year.
-Commercial auto insurance quotes will vary based on a number of factors, including the insurance company, the number of insured vehicles, and the policy limits and deductibles you choose.
+Commercial auto insurance premiums vary based on a number of factors, including the insurance company, the number of insured vehicles, and the policy limits and deductibles you choose.

-If you’re unsure of what insurance coverage your commercial lease may require or the insurance products that are best for your business, our insurance agents can help.
+If you’re unsure of what insurance coverage your commercial lease may require or the insurance products that best meet your business needs, our insurance agents can help you find the most affordable coverage.

 Small business owners who rent the property where their business is located should consider business renter's insurance.
 This term refers to several insurance policies that protect commercial renters.